 ALL INCLUDED

-The Star Barn Village is the Grande Dame of barn venues in Lancaster County.
-This breathtaking wedding venue features eight majestic Gothic Revival-style barns—many dating back to 1877—fully restored and re-purposed to create an unforgettable setting for your special day.
-Perched at the highest point of Stone Gables Estate in Elizabethtown, Pennsylvania this iconic barn venue offers sweeping panoramic views in every direction.
+The Star Barn is the Grande Dame of venues in Lancaster County.
+This breathtaking wedding venue is fully restored and re-purposed to create an unforgettable setting for your special day.
+Sitting at the highest point on 280+ acres at Stone Gables Estate in Elizabethtown, Lancaster County, Pennsylvania, located minutes from onsite lodging and the Harrisburg International Airport.

-With seating for up to 275 guests on the main floor and an additional 75 on the mezzanine, The Star Barn Village provides a one-of-a-kind space for elegant and expansive wedding receptions.
+With seating for up to 250 guests on the main floor and an additional 75 on the mezzanine, The Star Barn provides a one-of-a-kind space for elegant and expansive wedding ceremonies, cocktail hours, and receptions.
+Offering you the opportunity to plan it all, or hand it over with our preferred vendors.
 For larger celebrations, an additional 250 guests can be accommodated on the first floor, bringing the total capacity for dining to 600 guests.
-A serene one-acre pond complete with a fountain, charming gazebo, and resident swans creates the perfect backdrop for your barn wedding ceremony.
+Start your wedding day in the spacious bridal suite, with access to the venue starting first thing in the morning.
+A serene one-acre pond complete with a fountain, gazebo, and a resident swan creates the picturesque backdrop for your wedding ceremony.

-If you're searching for a Lancaster County wedding venue that blends historic charm, countryside beauty, and grand architectural detail, look no further than this unforgettable barn wedding destination in Elizabethtown, Pennsylvania.
-Visit our Upcoming Events page for details on everything happening at The Star Barn Village.
+If you're searching for a Lancaster County wedding venue that blends historic charm, natural beauty, and unique detail, all in one solution, look no further than this unforgettable elegant barn wedding destination in Central, Pennsylvania.

 Your Experience Includes: